 2 ways to turn off Windows Store in Windows 10

-Note: Either way, you firstly need to sign in to your Windows 10 as administrator account.
+Note: Either way, you first need to sign in to your Windows 10 as an administrator account.

 Way 1: Turn off Windows Store through Local Group Policy Editor